LucasEnard/formation-template-python/README.md

 <br><br>
 In order to see if our operations worked it is needed for us to acces the toto.csv file and the Iris DataBase to see the changes.<br>
+It is needed to be inside the container for the next step, if [5.2.](#52-management-portal-and-vscode) was followed it should be good.<br>
-To access the toto.csv you will need to open a terminal inside the container then type:
+To access the toto.csv you will need to open a terminal then type:
 ```
 bash
 ```